Welcome to the Bellevue College COVID-19 Employee Resource PortalCOVID-19 Employee Resources COVID-19 Exposure Flow Chart for Employees

 Cabinet and the Flu Team will reevaluate these guidelines at the beginning of the Fall Quarter and communicate any changes.

 Fall Quarter Information

-- Classes began on Monday, January 4th.
+- Classes began on Monday, September 27, 2021.

 - Staff will continue to work remotely until further notice, as much as possible.

 - Ensure that all doors are securely locked upon exit.

 - Notify their supervisor when they’ll be on campus.